Analytics of Longitudinal System Monitoring Data for Performance Prediction: Influencing Job Scheduling Decisions

-Once the jobs in a dataset have been classified into likely fast or slow based on the values of the selected network counters, we analyze their actual execution times to see if our classification is statistically significant.
-Figure~\ref{fig:hist} and~\ref{fig:hist2} show the distributions of the execution times of the likely fast and slow sets of jobs in each application dataset.
+Figure~\ref{fig:hist} shows the distributions of the execution times of the likely fast and slow sets of jobs in the MILC 512 dataset.
 The histograms were generated with a fixed number of bins over the entire execution time range of a given dataset.
 Given the right skew present in application runtimes, we elected to use the Kruskal-Wallace H.~Test to test for a difference in medians between the runtimes of likely fast and slow jobs in each application dataset.
 We found that for all the applications, the calculated p-value was below 3e-05, indicating a statistically significant difference between the likely fast and slow execution times.
 Note that a one-way ANOVA test yields statistically significant results below the 1\% threshold for all applications.
-In all of the datasets analyzed here, we observe a statistically significant difference in the runtimes of the likely fast versus slow sets.
 Table~\ref{tab:mean} compares the mean execution times of the likely fast versus slow jobs in each dataset.
 We can see that the difference is significant, especially for MILC and miniVite in spite of their predictions being poorer than AMG.
 This is a powerful result with significant implications for improving application performance and reducing variability.

 We foresee two immediate applications of such a system.
+Many HPC systems set an upper bound on the time requested for a job (12 or 24 hours).
+As a result, science simulations requiring months of running time must be submitted as multiple jobs to the job queue periodically.
+While the inputs may change somewhat as computation progresses, the overall runtime profile and networking requirements of an application usually do not vary significantly, providing an optimal use case for our prediction system.
 When a job gets scheduled, individual HPC users can gather network counter data for a few minutes on all the routers assigned to their job and use our pre-trained models to predict the expected runtime of their application.
-They can use this prediction to decide if they should abort their job and resubmit or start running their program.
-Further, for stronger results, system administrators could pipe LDMS data into our system to provide instantaneous estimates of job performance through a command line tool.
-In either circumstance, resource sensitive users could decide whether to go ahead with launching their application or to give the allocation back and request another job.
+They can use this prediction to decide whether to go ahead with launching their application or to give the allocation back and request another job later when the system is less congested.